vnt-github/cs238p/lectures/7_segmentation.md

 - what are we aiming for?
     - illusion of private address, so we don't have to reallocated and each program can start at it's private address space 0x00 (called logical address space).
+    - Identical copy of an address space in multiple programs, **We can implement fork()**.
+    - Isolation: Processes cannot access memory outside of their  segments

 - hardware adds base values to process memory, the base is configured by OS. chose bases st they don't overlap.
 There is size for each segment and accessing beyond it will terminate the process.